Becoming an Optician in Michigan

 Outlook and Salaries for Opticians in Michigan

-Data from the Bureau of Labor Statistics (BLS) shows that in 2018 there were about 3,600 people working as opticians in Michigan.
-By 2028, this number is expected to increase by 5 percent.
-Additionally, opticians in Michigan earned an annual average of $35,420 in 2020, which is $3060 less than what ophthalmic medical technologists earned during that time.
+Data from the Bureau of Labor Statistics (BLS) shows that in 2020 about 1,100 people were working as opticians in Michigan.
+By 2030, this number is expected to increase by 11 percent.
+Additionally, opticians in Michigan earned an annual average of $124,300 in 2021.

 Salaries in Michigan by Occupation